realm/realm-core/doc/primer/primer_intro.md

 going!

-If you have trouble understanding what the issues are about, ask the person who created it, or maybe just give a shout in the core slack channel to see if anyone is familiar with it.
+If you have trouble understanding what the issues are about, ask the person who created it, or maybe just give a shout in the core Slack channel to see if anyone is familiar with it.
 If you get interesting information, add it to the issue, so that the information isn't lost.